In this episode of 10 Minutes of Fitness, James FitzGerald breaks down the misconceptions of building lean mass.

 While a coach can do everything right sometimes it might be impossible to gain lean mass.
 This begs the question, why is the goal to gain lean mass?
 The answer will be different for every client but, unless the goal of gaining lean mass is related to their function they might be better off chasing over health.

 Coaching a client through the process of gaining lean mass requires the client and the coach to be aligned on the goal, knowing how to ask the right questions to determine a client’s goals and function is one of the most powerful tools a coach can possess.
-Learn what questions to ask, how to conduct a thorough consultation, and understand the OPEX System of Coaching in our free mini-course Coach’s Toolkit.
+Learn what questions to ask, how to conduct a thorough consultation, and understand the OPEX System of Coaching in our free mini-course The Professional Coaching Blueprint.